 Reproducibility of radiographic hip measurements in adults

 INTRODUCTION: Hip dysplasia may cause pain and premature hip osteoarthritis.
 Here, our objective was to assess the inter- and intraobserver reproducibility of radiographic hip parameter measurement in adults.
 METHODS: We used anteroposterior pelvic radiographs and false-profile lateral hip radiographs from 30 individuals (60 hips) enrolled in a prevalence study of hip osteoarthritis.
 For each hip, two independent observers recorded five parameters twice, at an interval of 1month.
 The five parameters were the vertical-center-edge angle (VCE), the anterior center-edge angle (vertical-center-anterior angle, VCA), the acetabular roof angle (HTE), the neck-shaft angle (CC'D), and acetabulum depth (AD).
 Reproducibility was assessed using Bland-Altman plots, intraclass correlation coefficients (ICCs), and kappa coefficients for the radiographic diagnosis of hip dysplasia using widely accepted cutoffs.
 RESULTS: Of the 60 hips, 51 were assessable.
 Intraobserver ICC values ranged from 0.72 to 0.94 and interobserver ICC values from 0.68 to 0.84.
 Kappa coefficients were between 0.60 and 1.00, except for the VCA angle (κ=0.41).
 CONCLUSION: In this study, reproducibility of the main radiographic hip parameters was good according to all evaluation methods used.
 However, CC'D and, to an even greater extent, the VCA angle seemed challenging to measure.

 - [Show abstract] [Hide abstract]

 - [Show abstract] [Hide abstract]

-ABSTRACT: To devise a simple, reproducible method of using CT data to measure anterior acetabular coverage that results in values analogous to metrics derived from false-profile radiographs.
-Volume CT images were used to generate simulated false-profile radiographs and cross-sectional false-profile views by angling a multiplanar reformat 115A degrees through the affected acetabulum relative to a line tangential to the posterior margin of the ischial tuberosities.
+ABSTRACT: Objective: To devise a simple, reproducible method of using CT data to measure anterior acetabular coverage that results in values analogous to metrics derived from false-profile radiographs.
+Materials and methods: Volume CT images were used to generate simulated false-profile radiographs and cross-sectional false-profile views by angling a multiplanar reformat 115° through the affected acetabulum relative to a line tangential to the posterior margin of the ischial tuberosities.
 The anterolateral margin of the acetabulum was localized on the CT false-profile view corresponding with the cranial opening of the acetabular roof.
 Anterior center edge angle (CEA) was measured between a vertical line passing through the center of the femoral head and a line connecting the center of the femoral head with the anterior edge of the condensed line of the acetabulum (sourcil).
 Anterior CEA values measured on CT false-profile views of 38 symptomatic hips were compared with values obtained on simulated and projection false-profile radiographs.
 Results: The CT false-profile view produces a cross-sectional image in the same obliquity as false-profile radiographs.
 Anterior CEA measured on CT false-profile views were statistically similar to values obtained with false-profile radiographs.
 CT technologists quickly mastered the technique of generating this view.
 Inter-rater reliability indicated this method to be highly reproducible.
-The CT false-profile view is simple to generate and anterior CEA measurements derived from it are similar to those obtained using well-positioned false-profile radiographs.
+Conclusions: The CT false-profile view is simple to generate and anterior CEA measurements derived from it are similar to those obtained using well-positioned false-profile radiographs.
 Utilization of CT to assess hip geometry enables precise control of pelvic inclination, eliminates projectional errors, and minimizes limitations of image quality inherent to radiography.Skeletal Radiology 07/2014; 43(11).
 DOI:10.1007/s00256-014-1949-8 · 1.51 Impact Factor